novakivanovski/auto-replant/README.md

 # autoreplant
-Auto replant machine plugin for Minecraft.

 Allows seeds to automatically be planted after a fully grown crop is destroyed.
+This is a server side Bukkit compatible plugin for 1.6.1